 And although convenience is a big part of why mobile apps are so great for investing, the bigger benefit is actually the reduced costs.
 The removal of those various middlemen and choke points in the process has unlocked the ability for today’s investors to trade for free or very close to it.

-Keep reading to see which brokers offer the best trading apps for first-time investors and seasoned veterans alike.
+Investing expert Joel Anderson weighs in about which trading app is best for you in the video above — and you can keep reading to learn more about which brokers offer the best trading apps for first-time investors and seasoned veterans alike.

 Best Mobile Trading Apps